Last Updated: May 10, 2026

 Budesonide is the generic ingredient in fifteen branded drugs marketed by Padagis Israel, Salix, Astrazeneca, Amneal Pharms, Aurobindo Pharma Usa, Barr Labs Div Teva, Dr Reddys Labs Sa, Natco, Rising, Sciecure Pharma Inc, Zydus Pharms, Padagis Us, Sun Pharm Inds Inc, Calliditas, Cheplapharm, Apotex, Kenvue Brands, Cipla, Eugia Pharma, Impax Labs Inc, Lupin, Nephron, Sandoz, Sun Pharm, Teva Pharms, Teva Pharms Usa, Takeda Pharms Usa, Actavis Labs Fl Inc, Mylan, and Astrazeneca Ab, and is included in thirty-six NDAs.
 There are thirty-three patents protecting this compound and five Paragraph IV challenges.
 Additional information is available in the individual branded drug profile pages.

-Budesonide has one hundred and sixty-one patent family members in thirty-three countries.
+Budesonide has one hundred and sixty-eight patent family members in thirty-four countries.

 There are twenty-two drug master file entries for budesonide.
-Forty-three suppliers are listed for this compound.
+Forty-one suppliers are listed for this compound.

 Drug Prices for BUDESONIDE